The value of experience and mentoring

 Does mentoring matter?

 First a bit about my background – I have Master’s degree in Psychology, and I have been working as a self-employed behaviour therapist for the last few years.
 I started learning to programme in 2019 and my goal is to work in the tech industry by the end of this year.
 I joined the TechUp Women scheme and as part of my training to get into programming, I was very lucky to be assigned a mentor from BJSS.
-My mentor, Harriet Dixon, a Software Developer at BJSS in Leeds, had all the qualities of the mentor I could ask for – she was proactive with her approach, contacting me from time to time to check how everything is going when I went quiet, and answering all the questions I asked (so many of them!).
+My mentor, Harriet Dixon, a Software Developer at BJSS in Leeds, had all the qualities of the mentor I could ask for – she was proactive with her approach, contacting me from time to time to check how everything was going when I went quiet, and answering all the questions I asked (so many of them!).

-I must say, I undervalued the importance of mentoring before I started my training – I thought this wouldn’t be a wise use of my time, considering that I had to work full time in a very demanding full-time job whilst learning to code.
+I must say, I undervalued the importance of mentoring before I started my training – I thought this wouldn’t be a wise use of my time, considering that I had to work full time in a very demanding job whilst learning to code.
 I was very wrong!
-I received support with regards to my career path – I wasn’t sure what should I focus on, whether the language that we have been learning during TechUp training was the ‘right’ one and then questions around interview processes.
+I received support with regards to my career path – I wasn’t sure what should I focus on, whether the language that we had been learning during TechUp training was the ‘right’ one and then questions around interview processes.
 Harriet explained to me what working as a software developer in the tech industry looked like.
 I found that very helpful.
 We had regular phone calls scheduled and that gave me a good opportunity not only to get some advice frequently enough but also to self-reflect upon the work I had done.
 And finally, thanks to my mentor and Business Analyst, Eleanor Davill, who I had an opportunity to meet during one of the TechUP residentials, it was possible for me to shadow one of the teams at the BJSS Manchester office.

 A one day experience?